GarySimons/One-Milestone-Project/README.md

 ## User Story
 As a customer, I want to be able to buy some flowers simply and quickly.

+I also want to straight away feel as if I can trust this site to give me the service i want, and it's in my price range.

 ---

 ## Overview